Skyhawk172/C172/README.md

 * Cruise RPM (use only a selected number of RPM values)
 * Winds aloft station for leg (e.g. EMI)

+Additionally, the user can also simply call the script "python C172_performances.py" and the script will prompt the user to specify the airports.

+Finally, to have full control over the values used in determining the performance quantities, the user can also use the manual mode with the "-m"
+flag: "python C172_performances.py -m".
+However, this mode does not offer the Winds Aloft correction angle calculations.

 ## Data Processing

 ## Output